 Do not use this therapy if your dog is pregnant or if your dog is epileptic.
 If you are using aromatherapy, even in massage, you should test a small amount first and watch your dog the next day, just in case there are any adverse reactions.
 Be especially careful with small dogs, puppies, and very old dogs.

 There have been some anecdotal reports of deaths occurring in dogs due to improper use of essential oils.
-Several web sites recommend the use of products that are listed as toxic on other websites.
+Several websites recommend the use of products that are listed as toxic on other websites.
 Many of these are commonly used in people and are sold for use in dogs also.
 A few examples are mustard, birch, and anise (There are others, however).

 Essential oils can be dangerous, and I have listed below only those products that all holistic veterinary practitioners have found safe.
-If you are interested in this therapy I recommend you do as much reading as possible, and if at all possible contact a holistic vet in your area that can help you with choosing the therapy.
+If you are interested in this therapy, I recommend you do as much reading as possible, and if at all possible contact a holistic vet in your area that can help you with choosing the therapy.

 Please leave me a comment if I can be of any help.

-You can either add a few drops of chamomile and 8 drops of lavender to a small bottle of your dog´s regular shampoo, or make up a solution by adding 8 drops of lavender, 3 drops of peppermint, and 3 drops of eucalyptus to one cup of water, and then using it as a spray.
-Unless your dog has an underlying problem (like dental disease, an ear infection, or is passing excessive gas) the problem will be solved.
+You can either add a few drops of chamomile and 8 drops of lavender to a small bottle of your dog's regular shampoo, or make up a solution by adding 8 drops of lavender, 3 drops of peppermint, and 3 drops of eucalyptus to one cup of water, and then using it as a spray.
+Unless your dog has an underlying problem (like dental disease, an ear infection, or passing excessive gas), the problem will be solved.

-2. Chamomile- Used to control itching.
+- Chamomile: This plant has some anti-inflammatory and antioxidant effects, so the essential oil is used to control itching.
 It is also said to be effective in relieving muscle cramps and pain from teething.

-If you are going to buy essential oils make sure you learn the proper names so you are getting the correct product.
+- If you are going to buy essential oils, make sure you learn the proper names so you are getting the correct product.
 A lot of the products for sale do not list all of the ingredients, where they are from, if they are organic, etc. If you find solutions for “ear infection” or “anxiety” that do not list the ingredients, avoid them.

-If you have a dog with a chronic medical condition you should consult with a holistic veterinarian.
-Do not try putting any of the essential oils on your dog´s food unless you are following a holistic vet´s recommendation.
+- If you have a dog with a chronic medical condition, you should consult with a holistic veterinarian.
+Do not try putting any of the essential oils on your dog's food unless you are following a holistic vet's recommendation.